Tetraa/qwazr-javascript-example/README.md

 # Qwazr example

-This is an example of a website structure for [QWAZR](https://www.qwazr.com)
+This is an instance of a website structure for [QWAZR](https://www.qwazr.com)

 A typical website structure contains the following directories:
 - [controller](controller): The controllers written in Javascript.